What is foster care and adoption?

 Are there supports available?

-In addition to training and support from our agency, foster parents will receive daily board rates, clothing allowance and Medicaid for each child.
+In addition to training and support from our agency, foster parents will receive daily board rates, clothing allowance and Medicaid for each foster child.

 How can I become a foster or adoptive parent?